-The proposals are divided into 4 chapters that relate to a particular length of coast.
-Each chapter is accompanied by a set of detailed maps of the relevant length of coast.
-The maps are numbered according to the part of the chapter to which they relate.
+The proposals are divided into 7 chapters, each relating to a particular length of coast on this stretch.
+Each chapter is accompanied by detailed maps of the relevant length of coast.
+The maps are numbered according to the chapters to which they relate.
 For example, maps 1a to 1f illustrate the proposals described in chapter 1.